Sunnydayz77/BetterDoc/better-doc-project/README.md

 Funny cheetah gif: https://gph.is/28PqX3U
 But a Baby Yoda gif is much better: https://media.giphy.com/media/Wn74RUT0vjnoU98Hnt/giphy.gif

-Decription: BetterDoc is an app that details provider information to the user as well as practice locations near the user.
-The BetterDoc app will describe if the practices are accepting new patients as well as what insurances are accepted, phone numbers, and office hours.
-There will be a third navigation link that basically describes all the various specialties that a doctor may have if users wish to understand more about the complexties of specialties in the medical system and are stuck on what to search for.
-Post MVP, I plan to make a feature where users can login and save providers/practices that they wish to explore further and so that they have an address book all in one place for future reference.
-If there is time, I would also like to locate another API that would display health quotes and helpful information on the front page.
+Decription: BetterDoc is an app that details provider information to the user based on name, location, insurances accepted, and provider specialty.
+The provider information tab will just list doctor's names and their locations along with a button for more information that links to a detailed container page.
+There will also be a third navigation link that basically describes all of the various specialties that a doctor may have if users wish to understand more about the complexities of specialties in the medical system and are stuck on what to search for.
+Post MVP, I hope to make a navigation tab that is specifically for practice locations near the user.
+This link would describe if the practices are accepting new patients as well as what insurances are accepted, phone numbers, and office hours.
+Post-post MVP, I plan to make a feature where users can login and save providers/practices so they can have an address book all in one place for future reference.
+I would also like to locate another API that would display health quotes and helpful information on the front page.

 Wireframes: Interactive display on Marvel App --> https://marvelapp.com/dhj69hh

-Image of wireframe via Imgur -->

 Component Heirarchy:
   -Main page
     |
-    -->About section and health quote (function components) -Provider information section
+    -->About section and health quote (function components)

+  -Provider information section
     |
-    -->search bar/button and container for provider information(utilizing a class component) -Practice information
+    -->search bar/button and container for provider information(utilizing a class component that passes down props to the detailed provider information container)

+  -Detailed Provider Information Container
     |
-    -->search bar/button and container for practice information(utilizing a class component) -Specialty definitions
+    -->Name, speciality, location, insurances accepted, and bio (utilizing props from the class component in the provider information section)

+  -Specialty definitions
     |
     -->search bar/button that displays all specialty information(utilizing a function component)